Slite Alternative for Small Businesses | Context Link | Context Link

 Is Context Link a direct replacement for Slite?

 They solve different problems.
 Slite is a wiki app where your team writes and organizes documentation.
-Context Link is a virtual version of your business: it connects to the knowledge sources you already keep current (Notion, Google Docs, email, Basecamp, Monday.com, websites, uploaded files), makes them retrievable from inside ChatGPT, Claude, Gemini, or any MCP-aware agent, and adds analytical Lenses, recurring AI deep research, and Suggested Actions on top.
-If your team already keeps docs in Notion or Google Docs, Context Link gives you a much wider promise without a new wiki to maintain.
+Context Link connects to the knowledge sources you already keep current (Notion, Google Docs, email, Basecamp, Monday.com, websites, uploaded files), makes them retrievable from inside ChatGPT, Claude, Gemini, or any MCP-aware agent, and adds citations on every answer plus Memories for saving settled decisions.
+If your team already keeps docs in Notion or Google Docs, Context Link makes them AI-ready without a new wiki to maintain.

 What if my team already uses Slite?

 You can use both.
-Connect Slite-adjacent sources (Notion, Google Docs, email, websites) to Context Link, leave Slite as the place your team writes long-form docs, and let Context Link give your AI a virtual version of the wider business.
-Context Link is what surfaces what's true right now, what changed, and what needs attention, and it's reachable from inside the AI tools your team is already in.
+Connect Slite-adjacent sources (Notion, Google Docs, email, websites) to Context Link, leave Slite as the place your team writes long-form docs, and let Context Link give your AI one connected view of the wider business.
+Context Link is what answers with citations from across everything at once, and it's reachable from inside the AI tools your team is already in.

 How does Context Link handle permissions and security?